aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Changed hidden from 256 to 128
 - Changed batch_size from 256 to 64
 - Changed batch_size from 64 to 32
+- Changed batch_size from 32 to 25
+- Changed num_epochs from 20 to 15

 ## Experiments performed with AACHER
 - Increasing number of critics is increasing the performance (Number of actors is set to 1)